IFRC-Alert-Hub/Alert-Hub-Subscription-System/README.md

 This project is a component of IFRC Alert Hub, and it is designed as a Azure Web App Service to work with [IFRC/Alert Hub CAP Aggregator](https://github.com/IFRC-Alert-Hub/Alert-Hub-CAP-Aggregator).
 This project connects to two PostgreSQL Database: The alert database that stores polled alerts and subscription database that stores subscription-related records.

-This project relies on it to get real-time updates about alerts with the use of Celery Broker whose provided functionality is utilised Redis.
+This project relies on Celery Broker to get real-time updates about alerts with the use of Celery Broker whose task queue is utilised Redis.
 Whenever a new alert is pooled or removed from CAP aggregator, a new task is initialised in the task queue of Celery Broker, and deliever it to the subscription system.
 Subsequently, the system matches the alert with existing subscriptions and store the result as many-to-many fields onto subscription database.
 Similary, whenever a new subscription is created, a new task is initialised in the task queue of Celery Broker, match this subscription with existing alerts in alert database, and store the result as many-to-many fields onto subscription database.